-The Student Counselling & Mental Health Service is comprised of two teams who provide practical and emotional support to students.
+The Student Counselling, Mental Health and Accessibility Service includes four teams who provide practical, emotional and specialist disability related support to our students.

 Student Counselling team

 Our expert counselling team on hand should you feel that you would benefit from working confidentially with a professional to gain a better understanding of difficulties you may be experiencing and learn how to manage your psychological health.
 For more information, visit our Counselling page.

 Mental Health team

 Our specialist team offers support for students with long-term, diagnosed mental health conditions and students referred by the City Cares team.
 For more information, see our mental health support page.